rahil627/mind-of-rathewolf/docs/_pages/portfolio.md

 _note: I’ve since lost my web server twice, losing the game executables in the process, but, I still have _most_ of [the games’ source files](https://www.dropbox.com/sh/1ofcriobsmklhys/AAC6itHkliI24dcWOlOa5kGpa?dl=0)_
-[Flash and FlashPunk libraries](https://github.com/Rahil627/ActionScript-Library), written during this period [RGBRGBRGB](https://mind.rathewolf.com/rgbrgbrgb), a minimalist real-time strategy game prototype
+[Flash and FlashPunk libraries](https://github.com/Rahil627/ActionScript-Library), written during this period [RGBRGBRGB](https://mind.rathewolf.com/rgbrgbrgb), a minimalist 1v1 real-time strategy battle game prototype
 - 2D Terrain Generator, neato
 [Rollem Gollem](http://globalgamejam.org/2012/rollem-golem), an iterative puzzle platformer game prototype [Babycastles at the AMNH](http://babycastles.com/index_amnh.html), a web page to promote an upcoming exhibition [Troll Kit](https://github.com/Rahil627/Babycastles-Trollkit), a program that transforms a PC into an independent arcade game machine
-[Poorly Designed Upgrades](https://mind.rathewolf.com/poorly-designed-upgrades), a game prototype with two ideas: the player's drawings affect gameplay and too many upgrades can lead to negative results
+[Poorly Designed Upgrades](https://github.com/rahil627/Poorly-Designed-Upgrades), a game prototype with two ideas: the player's drawings affect gameplay and too many upgrades can lead to negative results
 [Can You Imagine Yourself as a Verbal Assassin?](https://mind.rathewolf.com/can-you-imagine-yourself-as-a-verbal-assassin), a game prototype in which the player must talk to input actions
-[The Real Ninja](https://mind.rathewolf.com/the-real-ninja), a silly runner/slicer hybrid game prototype [The Jack of All Trades](https://mind.rathewolf.com/the-jack-of-all-trades), a game prototype about choosing your own path in life
+[The Real Ninja](https://github.com/rahil627/The-Real-Ninja), a silly runner/slicer hybrid game prototype [The Jack of All Trades](https://mind.rathewolf.com/the-jack-of-all-trades), a game prototype about choosing your own path in life